BleuBleu/FamiStudio/Docs/docs/song.md

 * Beats are seperated by thin black lines.
 * Patterns are seperated by thick black lines.

 Here we chosen to have 1 bar = 1 pattern, we could have chosen to fit the whole song in a single pattern, this is totally arbitrary.
+You should try to use a pattern size is a good tradeoff between reusability (being able to copy patterns and re-use them) and size (having many small patterns is annoying).

 The **Frames per Note** setting is the main driver of tempo and determines the base length our "notes".
 The more frames (1/60th of a second) we wait, the slower the song will play.
 So 8 frames per note give us a BPM of 112.5.
 When using FamiTracker tempo, this is the equalivalent of the **Speed** parameter.